Yourcodenameis:milo: Reformation

 In 2020, the band announced their return from hiatus to play some charity concerts in aid of The Cluny in Newcastle.
 However, due to the COVID-19 pandemic, these were postponed until April 2023.
 The gig proceeds were originally mooted to go towards The Cluny, but after they secured independent funding, the money went to Bobby Robson's cancer research foundation.

 The band was subsequently announced to play at the Arctangent Festival later that year.

 Style and influences

-Yourcodenameis:milo's style is influenced by earlier post-hardcore/progressive bands, especially Cave In, Cable, Shellac, Fugazi, and At the Drive-In.
-Themes such as space and sci-fi dominate its sound and elements, such as track titles and artwork, are often quirky and in line with a very specific motif that the band created for itself.
-On the early releases a distinct lyrical style was perhaps most evident, with Mullen often singing disjointed and abstract phrases which did not form part of a clear narrative.
-The influence of Radiohead was apparent in All Roads To Fault and Ignoto, where Mullen often sang about technological and mechanical failure, conveying a sense of bewilderment and confusion.
-The artwork for these releases fit with these lyrical themes, with the cover of Ignoto portraying a seated man clasping his hand against his mouth.
+Critics have categorised Yourcodenameis:milo's music as post-hardcore.

+The band have cited influences including the Wedding Present, PJ Harvey, the Breeders, the Pixies, Nirvana, Big Black, Shellac, Mastodon, Regina Spektor, U2, Talking Heads, Red Hot Chili Peppers, Brian Eno, Iggy Pop, Underworld, Wu-Tang Clan, DJ Krush, DJ Shadow, and DJ Cam.

+They have been cited as an influence by the 1975.